 6.17.2 Solution Details

-When the UE initiates the RRC Resume procedure, the UE should use the whole RRCResumeRequest message, except the ResumeMAC-I/shortResumeMAC-I, as input parameter in order to calculate ResumeMAC-I/shortResumeMAC-I. The UE should send the calculated ResumeMAC-I/shortResumeMAC-I in the RRCResumeRequest message.
+When the UE initiates the RRC Resume procedure, the UE should use the whole RRCResumeRequest message, except the ResumeMAC-I/shortResumeMAC-I, as additional input parameter to the VarResumeMac-Input part in order to calculate ResumeMAC-I/shortResumeMAC-I. The UE should send the calculated ResumeMAC-I/shortResumeMAC-I in the RRCResumeRequest message.

 When the gNB/ng-eNB receives the RRCResumeRequest message from the UE, the gNB/ng-eNB should validate the ResumeMAC-I/shortResumeMAC-I received from the UE.